Usha426/UshaTest/README.md

 ## Aim of the test

-The aim of this test is to run the user journey navigation through the portal pages.
-Search for a restaurant and
+The aim of this test is to run the user journey from home page to checkout page.
+- Search for a restaurant
+- Select a box meal
-select a box meal.
-Add to the menu to the basket and verify the check out page.
+- Add to the menu to the basket
+- Verify the check out page

 ## Technical Information